make4all/accessibility-classes/slides/introduction-quals/05_accessibility_here.md

 <!-- .slide: data-background="#003333" -->
-# Class Access Norms & Syllabus <!-- .element: class="r-fit-text"  -->
+# Class Access Norms & Syllabus

 ---
 ##  How is this class accessible?
 (1/3)